Nayos1337/cscg2020/crypto/crypto3/writeup.md

 # These 2 Functions were stolen from the rosettacode project which implements
-# a lot of useful alogrithms in a lot of different programming languages
+# a lot of useful algorithms in a lot of different programming languages
 # https://rosettacode.org/wiki/Chinese_remainder_theorem#Python
 def chinese_remainder(n, a):
     sum = 0